 Our highly integrated five-year programs are designed for all students, including those who have completed high school and are first-time, first-year students, and transfer students from community colleges or other four-year institutions.

 Teacher of the Deaf and Hard of Hearing

 Launch your career as a highly qualified teacher, certified to work with children who are deaf or hard of hearing.
 Successful candidates in this five-year program graduate with both bachelor’s and master’s degrees as well as eligibility for several state teaching certifications.

 Choose this degree program to teach students who are deaf or hard of hearing in grades K–6 and to provide in-class support in middle and high schools.
-This program prepares you for the separate licensures that are required of teachers of the deaf or hard of hearing in New Jersey: K–12 oral/aural, K–12 sign communication, and K–6 elementary education.
+This program prepares you for the separate licensures required of teachers of the deaf or hard of hearing in New Jersey: K–12 oral/aural, K–12 sign communication, and K–6 elementary education.

 Prepare to become a highly qualified teacher of students with disabilities in this five-year program.
 Successful candidates graduate with both bachelor’s and master’s degrees as well as eligibility for state certifications to teach children with disabilities, including autism, learning disabilities such as dyslexia, physical disabilities, and severe disabilities.
-Choose from three degree programs:

 Early Childhood Education

 Earn dual certifications to work as a developmental interventionist in early intervention services for children birth through age 3 as well as a teacher of children with disabilities in P–3.

 Position yourself for a variety of career options across all school levels.
 Graduates of this program are qualified to teach special education in grades K–6, elementary education in grades K–6, and grades 6–12 with a certification in a state-approved content area.
 Graduates are also qualified to provide in-class support at the middle and high school levels.